EXPRESSCLUSTER/Log-Analytics/README.md

 2. **Azure Monitor Agent via Microsoft Sentinel** — an alternative setup that also configures Microsoft Sentinel and Teams alert integration; see [Azure_Monitor_Agent_by_using_Microsoft_Sentinel.md](Azure_Monitor_Agent_by_using_Microsoft_Sentinel.md).

 ## Methods to analyze ECX log files with Perl script
 A Perl script has been added to this repository which can help with ECX log file troubleshooting by ordering trouble events by the time that they occurred.
-The script file is called merge.pl(merge.pl).
+The script file is called [merge.pl](merge.pl).